-Shakespeare may be presenting Macbeth as an ambitious character to warn audiences of the tragic consequences that could occur if one is blinded by their desires, so he traps his s tragic hero in a cyclical nature of violence which eventually leads to his

-downfall.
-By warning his audience about this, Shakespeare is also criticising ambitious

-people and the lengths they would go to in order to get what they want, a reference perhaps to the plotters who aimed to blow up Parliament in order to kill the king but failed.
+Shakespeare may be presenting Macbeth as an ambitious character to warn audiences of the tragic consequences that could occur if one is blinded by their desires, so he traps his eponymous tragic hero in a cyclical nature of violence which eventually leads to his downfall.
+By warning his audience about this, Shakespeare is also criticising ambitious people and the lengths they would go to in order to get what they want, a reference perhaps to the plotters who aimed to blow up Parliament in order to kill the king but failed.

-1,

-Write down five quotations you could use in your essay.
+1. Write down five quotations you could use in your essay.
 They do not necessarily have to be spoken by Macbeth himself.
 One has been done for you to give you a sixth quotation.
 'We will proceed no further in this business.'

-1.

-2.

-3.

-4.

-5.

-Use your analytical verbs to quickly explain what Shakespeare is doing with each quotation.
-You do not need to writ in full sentences as this is just a plan.
-Look at the example to help you.

-Eg. 'We will proceed no further in this business.' - revealing that even though Macbeth has had these thoughts he is still wary of going ahead with the murder.
+1. 2.
+3. 4.
+5. Use your analytical verbs to quickly explain what Shakespeare is doing with each quotation.
+You do not need to write in full sentences as this is just a plan.
+Look at the example to help you. he is still wary of going ahead with the murder.
+1. 2.

-1.

-2.

-3.